AlexanderEggers/autotarget/README.md

 =====
 [![Download](https://api.bintray.com/packages/mordag/android/autotarget-core/images/download.svg) ](https://bintray.com/mordag/android/autotarget-core/_latestVersion)

-AutoTarget is an annotation processor to generate a service which can be used to handle your app navigation and intent usage.
+AutoTarget is an annotation processor to generate a service which can be used to handle your app navigation.

 Download
 --------